Prag8855/aab/content/guides/buying-marijuana-in-berlin.md

 Date_created: 2017-09-01
 ---

 This guide explains how people usually buy weed in Berlin.
-Weed [is legal in Germany](/guides/is-marijuana-legal) since April 1, but there is no legal way to buy it.{{ fail_on('2024-06-01')}}
+Weed [is legal in Germany](/guides/is-marijuana-legal) since April 1.
+The only legal way to buy weed is to [join a cannabis club](/guides/is-marijuana-legal#cannabis-clubs).

 ![Rolling paper and a grinder](/illustrations/rolling-paper-grinder-weed-berlin-s.png)